The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - Remove parser functions like defined()

 - Remove access to the list of loaded classes in scope

 - Remove access to list of tags in the scope

 Really remove all the bits of the language that remains weirdly order broken and that simply cannot work at all till the futures work is completed at which point their design should be re-evaluated.

-#3 Updated by Markus Roberts almost 3 years ago
+#3 Updated by Markus Roberts about 3 years ago

 - Branch set to MarkusQ:feature/next/resource_application_order